Range Map

 Overview

 For the GA buyer, the M2 is the current right answer for an owner-operator entering the Citation family.
-404 KIAS cruise, 1,550 nm range, and 41,000 ft ceiling are honest mission numbers, the G3000 cockpit reduces solo workload more than any prior Cessna jet, and the type’s resale market has held up well across the past decade.
+404 KTAS cruise, 1,550 nm range, and 41,000 ft ceiling are honest mission numbers, and the G3000 touchscreen deck keeps solo workload low.
 The trade-off is acquisition cost: the M2 is a current-production type and resale prices reflect that.
-Operators who want significantly cheaper entry into Citation ownership are pushed back to the Mustang or the CJ1+ / CJ2 resale market.
+Operators who want a cheaper entry into Citation ownership are pushed back to the Mustang or a used CJ1 / CJ2 on the resale market.

 Key Features for GA Buyers

 • Garmin G3000 touchscreen avionics.
-Touchscreen controllers, integrated checklists, and high-resolution displays.
-The G3000 is one of the lowest-workload single-pilot flight decks in current production.
+Touchscreen controllers, integrated checklists, and high-resolution displays make the G3000 a low-workload single-pilot flight deck.

 • Direct climb to FL410.
-24 minutes to ceiling at MTOW gets the M2 above weather and most jet traffic on cross-country missions, materially better than the older Citation I or Mustang.
+A strong initial climb rate (3,698 fpm) gets the M2 above weather and most jet traffic on cross-country missions.

 • Trailing-link main gear.
-Forgives imperfect arrivals and is one of the most owner-loved features of the type, particularly for pilots transitioning from lighter aircraft.
+Forgives imperfect arrivals, a feature owners consistently praise, particularly for pilots transitioning from lighter aircraft.

 • Current-production support.
 As an active Textron production line, parts, training pipeline, and avionics updates are fully supported.
 Gen2 and Gen3 refreshes add wireless charging, enhanced cabin lighting, and updated sound insulation.